Quick Answer

 • Battery rotation scheduled every 6–12 months

-I’ve seen firsthand during field exercises and community drills how this simple build outperforms expectations when it’s done right — and how quickly it fails when corners are cut.
-Take the time to seal your seams, test your results, and store the gear that will actually matter when the grid goes dark.
+I’ve seen firsthand during field exercises and community drills how this simple build outperforms expectations when it’s done right — and how quickly it fails when corners get cut.
+Take the time to seal your seams.
+Test your results.
+Store the gear that’ll actually matter when the grid goes dark.

 Keep Reading